GPflow/GPflow/README.md

 [4] On Sparse variational methods and the Kullback-Leibler divergence between stochastic processes A G de G Matthews, J Hensman, R E Turner, Z Ghahramani Proceedings of AISTATS 19, 2016

+### Acknowledgements

+James Hensman was supported by an MRC fellowship and Alexander G. de G. Matthews was supported by EPSRC grant EP/I036575/1.